AnyChart/AnyChart/README.md

 `./build.py compile -df`

 Source map maps minified code to source code.
 Read more about using [source maps in Chrome](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) or [source maps in Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map).

+## Module system
+AnyChart since v8.0.0 is structured as a modules, so you can use only what you need.
+Please look at our article [Modules](https://docs.anychart.com/Quick_Start/Modules) to start working with modules.

 ## Package directory